repoofideas/blog/_posts/2021-05-27-How-does-Amazon-recommend-products-to-the-users?.md

 ---
 ### Intro

 Before you buy a product, a typical decision process may include comparison of similar products, browsing multiple brands, or consulting an expert(if you are lucky enough to know one 🤔).
 Recommendation systems are designed to simplify these convoluted process, like a personalized consultant.
 Since Amazon is the largest online retailer in the world, I became interested in how their website tailor personalized recommendations for enormous number of products and users.
-Upon research, I've found an interesting paper[^1] and patent[^2] from Rahul Bhagat, an applied scientist at Amazon, that used **repeat purchase history** and **product type** for personalized recommendations.
+Upon research, I've found an insightful paper[^1] and patent[^2] from Rahul Bhagat, an applied scientist at Amazon.
+The introduction of the paper states that used **repeat purchase history** and **product type** for personalized recommendations.

-### 'Buy it Again' recommendaiton feature from Amazon
+### 'Buy it Again' recommendati
+on feature from Amazon
 ![bia](https://github.com/repoofideas/blog/blob/master/images/amazon/bia.png?raw=true)

 <img src="https://render.githubusercontent.com/render/math?math=P_{A_{i}}\left(t_{k+1}=t \mid t_{1,}, t_{2,}, t_{3}, \ldots t_{k}\right)"
 width="110%">

 ok
 <img src="https://render.githubusercontent.com/render/math?math=e^{i \pi} = -1" style="float:left">

+... to be continued(currently updating)

 ### Acknowledgments
 [^1]:Bhagat, R., Muralidharan, S., Lobzhanidze, A., & Vishwanath, S. (2018, July).
 Buy it again: Modeling repeat purchase recommendations.
 In Proceedings of the 24th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (pp. 62-70).